CSDA Frequently Asked Questions

-No. Experiments that utilize non-human animals or primary tissues derived from them should not be included in the research plan.
-In keeping with the wishes expressed in Doris Duke’s will, experiments that use animals or primary tissues derived from animals will not be supported.
+In keeping with the wishes expressed in Doris Duke’s will, experiments that use animals or primary tissues derived from animals will not be supported by this program.

-No. IRB approval can be pending at the time of pre-proposal application submission; however, if you receive a grant in 2018, we expect that you will have approval by the grant start date of July 1, 2018 or no later than October 1, 2018.
+IRB approval can be pending at the time of full proposal submissions; however, if you receive a grant, we expect that you will have approval by the start date of July 1, 2018 or no later than October 1, 2018.

-No. IND approval can be pending at the time of pre-proposal application submission.
-However, IND approval must be in place by the deadline for full proposal application submission, March 16, 2018.
-Full proposal applications for projects with IND requirements that do not have approval at the time of submission will be disqualified.
+IND approval can be pending at the time of pre-proposal submission.
+However, it must be in place by the deadline for the full proposal, March 16, 2018.
+Full proposals for projects with IND requirements that do not have approval at the time of submission will be disqualified.

 What is the success rate for CSDA applicants?